‘Days Of Our Lives’ Star Judi Evans Is Battling Coronavirus, Complications Nearly Cost Her Both Legs

-Days of Our Lives veteran Judi Evans has been battling against the novel coronavirus and she just opened up a bit about it.
-On Tuesday morning, Evans briefly appeared on Good Morning America to share her experience.
+Days of Our Lives veteran Judi Evans has been battling the novel coronavirus, and she just opened up about her experience.
+On Tuesday morning, Evans briefly appeared on Good Morning America to share what she is going through.

-Evans, 55, was originally admitted to the hospital after a horse accident several weeks ago.
+Evans, 55, was originally admitted to the hospital on May 21 after a horse accident, which left her with multiple broken bones in her legs.
 Soon after that, she contracted COVID-19 and she is still hospitalized.

-The Days of Our Lives star broke multiple bones in her legs and was hospitalized to tend to those injuries on May 21.
-Unfortunately, she has yet to leave the hospital due to the COVID-19 infection.

 In her GMA interview, Evans explained that it started with a fever that spiked.
-She asked if she could be tested for coronavirus, explaining that she had been concerned because the staff had previously taken her around the hospital for various tests without having her wear a mask.
+She asked if she could be tested for the coronavirus, explaining that she had been concerned because the staff had previously taken her around the hospital for various tests without having her wear a mask.

 The soap opera star was given a COVID-19 test at that point, and she tested positive.
 Evans called in to chat with the GMA crew from her hospital bed, where she was clearly still relying on some oxygen support but otherwise seemingly doing relatively well.